Beta8397/FreightFrenzy71b/README.md

 Changes with version 3.2 include:
  * Enhanced web-based development tools
     - Introduction of OnBot Java Development Tool.
-    - Web-based programming and management features are "always on" (user no longer needs to put Robot Controller into programming mode).
+    - Web-based programming and management features are "always on" (user no longer needs to put Robot Controller into programming cacheMode).
     - Web-based management interface (where user can change Robot Controller name and also easily download Robot Controller log file).
     - OnBot Java, Blocks and Management features available from web based interface.